edmundpf/mongoose-auto-api-rest/README.md

       - Sort order, -1 for descending, 1 for ascending
     - param - _record_limit_
       - Number of records to return
+    - param - _record_count_
+      - Returns document count if true
+    - param - _skip_
+      - Number of records to skip
   - joins collections
     - param - _from_
       - collection to join